 Itopia creates an “itoadmin” domain admin service account for the itopia systems to be able to execute actions in your deployment's domain.
 The account shouldn’t be disabled, renamed or reset in Active Directory because the integration with itopia CAS will break.

-Google sets certain limits to the usage of IPs and other resources.
+Google sets certain limits to the usage of IPs and other resources (like CPUs, etc).
 It’s their way of protecting themselves against fraudulent accounts.
 Quotas on your account depend on your account usage history and the data center zone.
 Quotas should be monitored regularly since they can affect your deployments in itopia and the correct scaling functionality.
 In other words, if your quota is low, you will not be able to deploy new servers or increase server resources.
 Quotas can be increased anytime from Google Cloud Console.
 To check and increase your quotas, go to IAM & ADMIN from the main menu and select “Quotas”.

 Instances/ Server management

-You can provision RD Gateway before or after the environment deployment.
+You can provision RD Gateway before the environment deployment.
 SSL certificate is needed for the gateway and it should be requested for the hostname in following format: xxx.yourdomain.com where xxx is the 3 letter deployment code that is automatically assigned to the deployment.

 There's also an option of requesting a Wildcard SSL, it's the most recommended option since it can cover unlimited host names (or subdomains) for 1 domain.
 You can even save some cost if you decide to purchase wildcard and then use your domain for all your deployments' RDP file configuration.